-Many businesses that adopt CRM use it primarily for tracking prospects through a sales cycle, culminating (hopefully) in a won opportunity.
+Many businesses that adopt CRM use it primarily for tracking prospects through a sales cycle which hopefully culminates in a won opportunity.

 As more and more technology has been introduced into the sales process, sales operations is frequently tasked with managing, developing, and supporting the tools, data, and services sales teams need to get their jobs done.
 This is where sales operations and CRM frequently converge.

 Before SEO existed, having a great website was like having a really slick business card or brochure for your business: it was there to impress other people.
 When SEO came along, it didn’t matter if a website was well designed and user-friendly.
 If it had good content and a few strong links, it could rank at number one.
 Those days are long gone.

 In the world of CRM, the closest equivalent we have is the pairing of CRM and marketing automation.
 And while that association makes sense on the surface, marketing automation isn’t possible without a strong online marketing program in place to begin with.

 The term “enterprise CRM” can be confusing for someone who has just started searching for CRM solutions for their business.
 With so many vendors offering so many editions, it’s easy to get confused when trying to decide if a business needs enterprise CRM.

 To make matters even more confusing, some vendors offer enterprise CRM, but call it by a different name.
 This has led some people to believe that CRM and enterprise CRM are the same thing, just with a different volume of licenses.
 While they do share certain features, there are vast differences between enterprise CRM and standard CRM products.
 Understanding these differences should make it easier for a business to decide which solution best fits their needs.

 Trying to determine actual CRM cost for your business can be a daunting task.
 In a perfect world, every vendor would clearly list their prices with a per-user breakdown.
 This isn’t a perfect world, and not all vendors are completely forthcoming about their prices.